manthanank/learn-javascript/README.md

 }
 ```

+### do while loop

-**do while** - This type of loop is similar to the while loop, but it guarantees that the code block will be executed at least once.
+This type of loop is similar to the while loop, but it guarantees that the code block will be executed at least once.

 ```javascript
 let i = 0;